AlphaLunaFurry/fennec/README.md

 The Fennec Overlay is a rootless and purely distributed Internet Protocol and Ethernet replacement.

-It seeks to make attempts to compromise anonymity and authenticity of users mathematically improbable, while only incurring a minimal performance penalty even when fully anonymous.
+It seeks to embed and integrate cryptographic primitives, authentication systems, advanced onion routing, active darknet web-of-trust authenticity verification and certificate revocation into the lowest-level protocols feasible, while only incurring a minimal performance penalty even when cranked up to 11.

 It combines many existing but isolated and obscure projects and intitiatives, and integrates them into a cohesive whole.